OxygenCobalt/Auxio/info/ARCHITECTURE.md

 `PlaybackStateManager` is the shared object that contains the master copy of the playback state, doing all operations on it.
 This object should ***NEVER*** be used in a UI, as it does not sanitize input and can cause major problems if a Volatile UI interacts with it.
 It's callback system is also prone to memory leaks if not cleared when done. `PlaybackViewModel` should be used instead, as it exposes stable data and safe functions that UIs can use to interact with the playback state.

-`PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance and notification and also modify the state depending on system events, such as when a button is pressed on a headset.
-It should **never** be bound to, mostly because there is no need given that `PlaybackViewModel` exposes the same data in a much safer fashion. `PlaybackService` also controls the `PlaybackSessionConnector` and `AudioReactor` classes, which manage the `MediaSession` and `AudioFocus` state respectively.
+`PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance, the notification, and also modify the state depending on system events, such as when a button is pressed on a headset.
+It should **never** be bound to, mostly because there is no need given that `PlaybackViewModel` exposes the same data in a much safer fashion. `PlaybackService` also controls the `PlaybackSessionConnector`, `AudioReactor`, and `WidgetController` classes, which manage the `MediaSession`, Audio Focus, and Widgets respectively.

 #### `.recycler`